Community In Disbelief After Teenager On Vacation With Family Dies Due To Sand Collapsing On Him, Sister In Toms River

 “I go to the beach, get them out, my friends and stuff like that have never seen anything like this happen, so yeah it was crazy,” one man said.

-Emergency crews from Toms River and neighboring towns assisted in this rescue.MORE NEWS: COVID-19 Cases Are Up 60 Percent Across Northeast, Even More In Delaware, New Jersey
+Emergency crews from Toms River and neighboring towns assisted in this rescue.MORE NEWS: Former Giants CB James Bradberry Agrees To Terms On 1-Year Deal With Philadelphia Eagles

 The 17-year-old girl was treated there at the scene.
 But again, a tragedy for her family, her brother did not survive.